Ever wonder how you can increase your credit limit? With the right intention, it’s not a bad question to ask.

 Of course, there are also good reasons to increase your credit limit!
 They include things like increasing it to make ends meet, to make a large purchase, or to increase your credit score.

 The first good reason, to make ends meet, is pretty self explanatory.

 For example, if your monthly expenses are $1,000 but your credit limit is only $500, that means there are $500 of expenses that you cannot put on your credit card each month.
 You’re simply maxed out.

 You’re also missing out on reward points by not using a credit card!
 It’s in your best interest to ask for a credit limit increase so that you can take advantage of the perks that a credit card offers.

 To Make a Large, Planned Purchase

 Related to this reason would be if you are moving large purchases up to hit a credit card bonus.
 For example, a lot of premium credit cards offer a sign up bonus if you spend a certain amount (like $2,000) within the first 2 months.
-If you would not regularly spend $2,000 in 2 months, but there are necessary purchases or payments that you can move up to hit this payment, it may be good to take the hit and pay them now in order to hit the bonus and then not have to pay them later.
+If you would not regularly spend $2,000 in 2 months, but there are necessary purchases or payments that you can move up to hit this payment, it may be good to take the hit and pay them now in order to hit the bonus.

 To Increase Your Credit Score

-The one watch out is that opening a new credit card will result a short term dip in your credit score.
-This is due to a hard credit check.
+The one watch out is that opening a new credit card will result in a short term dip in your credit score (that lasts for approximately six months).
+This is due to a hard inquiry, or hard credit check.

 3 Ideas on How to Increase Your Credit Limit: